-Most of the attacks exploiting both paradigms are effective because leverage the concept of “trust” on which social networks are built.
+Most of the attacks exploiting both paradigms are effective because they leverage the concept of “trust” on which social networks are built.

 Phishing attacks present the following common characteristics:

-- Attackers leverage shortened URL or embedded links to redirect victims to a malicious domain that could host exploit codes, or that could be a clone of legitimate websites with URLs that appear legitimate.
-In many cases the actual link and the visual link in the email are different, for example, the hyperlink in the email does not point to the same location as the apparent hyperlink displayed to the users.
+- Attackers leverage shortened URL or embedded links to redirect victims to a malicious domain that could host exploit codes or that could be a clone of legitimate websites with URLs that appear legitimate.
+In many cases, the actual link and the visual link in the email are different; for example, the hyperlink in the email does not point to the same location as the apparent hyperlink displayed to the users.

-- Phishing email messages have a deceptive subject line to entice the recipient to believe that the email has come from a trusted source, attackers use a forged sender’s address or the spoofed identity of the organization.
-They usually copy contents such as texts, logos, images, and styles used on the legitimate website to make it look genuine.
+- Phishing email messages have a deceptive subject line to entice the recipient to believe that the email has come from a trusted source.
+Attackers use a forged sender’s address or the spoofed identity of the organization.
+They usually copy contents such as texts, logos, images and styles used on the legitimate website to make it look genuine.

-A watering hole” attack consists of injecting malicious code into the public Web pages of a site that the targets used to visit.
-The method of injection is not new, and it is commonly used by cyber criminals and hackers.
+A watering hole attack consists of injecting malicious code into the public web pages of a site that the targets used to visit.
+The method of injection is not new and it is commonly used by cybercriminals and hackers.
 The attackers compromise websites within a specific sector that are ordinary visited by specific individuals of interest for the attacks.

 It is a common conviction that this type of attack is related to state-sponsored offensives.
-The choice of the website to compromise, the study of victim’s habits, and the adoption of an efficient exploit code are steps that require a significant effort in the preparation phase of the attack.
+The choice of the website to compromise, the study of victim’s habits and the adoption of an efficient exploit code are steps that require a significant effort in the preparation phase of the attack.

-The efficiency of Watering Hole attacks increases with the use of zero-day exploits that affect victim’s software, in this case, victims have no way to protect their systems from the malware diffusion.
+The efficiency of watering hole attacks increases with the use of zero-day exploits that affect victim’s software.
+In this case, victims have no way to protect their systems from the malware diffusion.

-Whaling is another evolution of phishing attacks that uses sophisticated social engineering techniques to steal confidential information, personal data, access credentials to restricted services/resources, and specifically information with relevant value from an economic and commercial perspective.
+Whaling is another evolution of phishing attacks that uses sophisticated social engineering techniques to steal confidential information, personal data, access credentials to restricted services/resources and, specifically, information with relevant value from an economic and commercial perspective.

 What distinguishes this category of phishing from others is the choice of targets: relevant executives of private business and government agencies.
-The word whaling is used, indicating that the target is a big fish to capture.
+The word whaling is used, indicating that the target is a big target to capture.

 The term pretexting indicates the practice of presenting oneself as someone else to obtain private information.
 Usually, attackers create a fake identity and use it to manipulate the receipt of information.